AcAntellAno/xubuntu_setup/README.md

 # xubuntu_setup
-My xubuntu set up (16.04, Xenial Xerus) ;) => What follows is just a compilation of commands to set up from dev environments to the way Xubuntu looks
+My xubuntu set up (16.04, Xenial Xerus) => What follows is just a compilation of commands to set up from dev environments to the way Xubuntu looks

-So you decided to hop onto Xubuntu aye...you won't regret it!
-It's one of the most lightweight linux (debian) based OS's out there!
+Xubuntu is one of the most lightweight linux (debian) based OS's out there!
 First, install the script -> run this command in terminal and follow along when prompted (without the quotes):

 #beginning of terminal commands